justinchoi001/liferay-learn-0/commerce/developer-guide/tutorial/implementing-a-custom-checkout-step/README.md

 }
 ```

-> We simply use a `JSPRenderer` to render the JSP for our (in this case, [terms_and_conditions.jsp](./liferay-n8n6.zip/n8n6-impl/src/main/resources/META-INF/resources/terms_and_conditions.jsp)).
+> We use a `JSPRenderer` to render the JSP for our checkout step (in this case, [terms_and_conditions.jsp](./liferay-n8n6.zip/n8n6-impl/src/main/resources/META-INF/resources/terms_and_conditions.jsp)).
 We also give it a `ServletContext` parameter to give a context for where to find the JSP we have created.

 For the JSP to be able to properly use the `ServletContext` to find the JSP in our module, we need to define it using the correct symbolic name of our bundle, like the following: